 Tracks for horn plus rhythm from this period are welcome opportunities to hear how soloists during the so-called rise of the jazz soloist handled improvisation outside of collective ensembles or not sandwiched between band sections.
 “The Stampede” may or may not be Moyer’s best solo on record (I’d say so but I’m no Moyeranic, or even Moyerphile).
 It is definitely one of his longest solos, highlighting a unique multi-instrumentalist at play in a looser jazz setting.
 It’s interesting to speculate on the results of further Trio sessions or ones with a better rhythm section (perhaps keeping Ray Bauduc on drums but with a livelier pianist than Moyer’s boss Fred Rich).

-As it stands, Lord’s jazz discography lists Moyer’s last recording in December 1926, about a month after his last Trio session.
+According to Lord’s jazz discography Moyer’s last recording was in December 1926, about a month after his last trio session.
 Pianist Charlie LaVerereports that by 1932 Moyer was leading a band around Oklahoma City.
 Subsequent newspaper clippings show that Moyer’s territory band kept busy for several years in Texas, with gigs in Kentucky, Arkansas, New Orleans and Kansas City.
 By that time, he was simply “Ken Moyer” and it’s a small wonder why.
 Would anyone want to be a goof forever?

 “Ben Whitted” elicits either blanks stares from most jazz listeners or the same reaction that “serpentine belt” receives from most car owners, namely recognition of the term as part of something important with little other explanation or interest.
 Aficionados know that Whitted kept Charlie Johnson’s sax section running during the twenties, and “sideman, section player” or perhaps “occasional soloist” usually suffice as background.
 Yet the sound of his clarinet on Johnson’s “Walk That Thing” sparks further curiosity: